TexenJin/ESP32-CAM-ESP-IDF-Live-Streaming-Web-Server/README.md

 pio run -t menuconfig
 ```

 to enter the menuconfig.
-Select your target WiFi and camera board type in the "Application settings".
+Select your target WiFi and camera board type in the "Application configuration".

 (move around with J/K keys if needed.)